 Mark is Founder and Chairman of the Mark Allen Group of companies, which he founded in 1985, having initially bought two medical magazines in a management buyout.
 Today the group has more than 70 brands in different sectors – healthcare, education, B2B, music and leisure – and is actively involved in exhibitions and conferences.
 Mark is a Visiting Professor and Trustee at Richmond University.
 He is also an ‘ambassador’ for the homeless charity, Alabaré.

-Hamad is an Associate Professor of Marketing & Entrepreneurship.
+Hamad is an Associate Professor of Marketing & Entrepreneurship at Richmond University.
 Before joining UK Hamad was in the Marketing Communications sector for 14 years and worked at JWT, Lowe, McCann Ericsson and then the client side Mashreq Bank in Dubai.
-He joined Richmond University in September 2013 and since then has taught courses in Advertising, Sales and Entrepreneurship at UG and MBA Level
+He joined Richmond University in September 2013 and since then has taught courses in Advertising, Sales and Entrepreneurship at UG and MBA Level.

 (programme details subject to change)